Clarifai/docs/docs/api-guide/annotate/annotations.md

 Changing annotation data is possible by PATCHing existing annotations.
 The application owner can change any user-created annotations.
 Collaborators are not allowed to change annotations made by other collaborators.

-Generally speaking, you should send PATCH when you want to change the data you have posted, for example, changing the concept from positive to negative or adjusting the bounding box coordinates.
+Generally speaking, you should send PATCH when you want to change the data you have posted; for example, changing the concept from positive to negative or adjusting the bounding box coordinates.

 If you want to add more tags, you can always POST new annotations.
 There is no limit on how many annotations an input can have.